Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 ## Features

+### Current features

 The website has 4 main sections.
 A navigation menu on top collapses with the help of Bootstrap.
 Bootstrap is also usied for the image carousel on the home page.
+A click/tap on the "Send"-Button on the form sends the information to the email address: basicday@c-ronics.com

+### Planned features

+- Active link to the App Store (once the App is online)
+- A news section at the bottom of the homepage (eg. for release notes)

+## Deployment

 ## Credits

 ### Media

 The rail track pictures on the home page are from pixabay (pixabay.com)

+### Code

+Besides the Code Institute Walkthrough projects, I often consultet stackoverflow.com and w3schools.com for help.

+Special thanks to Hassan Sheikh (https://www.youtube.com/watch?v=FTOT73CJ6pM) for the helpful tutorial on how to create a php file for sending a HTML from to an email address.